Witnesses describe chaotic scene as deputies shot at Andrew Brown Jr. - KESQ

 Andrew Womble, district attorney for the First Prosecutorial District, and Pasquotank County Attorney R. Michael Cox said, “The law does allow a private viewing by the family of Mr. Brown (and) we are working with their attorney to arrange that.”

 “Here we are again outraged to hear of yet another Black man dead, allegedly at the hands of those who are supposed to protect and serve.
-The murder of Andrew Brown in Elizabeth City, NC, Black man, 40-years of age and a father of 10 on the morning after the guilty on every count verdict in the trial of Derek Chauvin screams for increased scrutiny of the policing system,” officials with the NC NAACP said, adding they “will not stand idly by and watch North Carolina become another Minnesota.”
+The murder of Andrew Brown in Elizabeth City, NC, Black man … and a father of 10 on the morning after the guilty on every count verdict in the trial of Derek Chauvin screams for increased scrutiny of the policing system,” officials with the NC NAACP said, adding they “will not stand idly by and watch North Carolina become another Minnesota.”

 Brown’s aunt Clarissa Gibson said she initially heard about the shooting on the news before finding out it was in fact her nephew who was shot and killed.
 Gibson told CNN on Wednesday she believes Brown was unarmed at the time of the shooting because he didn’t typically carry a gun.

-Note: CORRECTION: An earlier version of this story incorrectly identified Andrew Brown’s age.
-He was 42.